-Supreme Court justices on April 2, 2026, expressed deep reservations regarding the legal authority of an executive order to override birthright citizenship protections.
+Supreme Court justices expressed deep reservations regarding the legal authority of an executive order to override birthright citizenship protections.
 Arguments centered on whether a president possesses the unilateral power to redefine a core tenet of the Fourteenth Amendment without an act of Congress or a constitutional amendment.
+The timing was April 2, 2026.
 Legal analysts observed a bench that appeared hesitant to disrupt over a century of settled judicial precedent during the multi-hour session in Washington.
 Donald Trump remains the primary designer of this effort to reshape American immigration law through executive fiat.

 Chief Justice John Roberts and several conservative colleagues pressed government attorneys on the historical definition of being subject to the jurisdiction of the United States.
 Records from the 1866 congressional debates indicate that the framers of the amendment intended to provide broad coverage to those born on American soil.
 Attorneys for the administration argued that the original meaning excluded the children of individuals present in the country without legal authorization.
 Justice Sonia Sotomayor noted that such an interpretation would create a permanent class of disenfranchised individuals within the national borders.